-MOS Sponsored Birding Trips
+MOS Sponsored Birding Travel

-The MOS launched a member benefit that has received enthusiastic response: birding trips to some of the great hotspots in the world.
+The MOS launched a member benefit that has received enthusiastic response: birding travel to some of the great hotspots in the world.
 We’re concentrating on the Americas right now, but we can expand to anywhere members might wish.
 And your wishes are important.
 If there is a spot you’ve always wanted to visit, let us know (contact Maryanne Dolan).
 We’ll do our best to gather enough like-minded birders to make the trip viable.
 With Covid coming under control, it’s time to spread our wings a bit and look for birding spots outside the mid-Atlantic region.